Using Hive

 Note

-For how to access the host, see the Connecting to cluster nodes through SSH guide.
+For how to access the host, see Access a cluster node with SSH.

 2. When the Beeline prompt is displayed, run HiveQL query.